-While q-learning is guaranteed to converge to the optimal policy as long as all state-action pairs are updated during learning \cite{watkins1992q}, it becomes prohibitively for large state spaces.
-This is especially problematic in relational settings, where the size of the state space grows combinatorially on the number of relations and objects.
-As explained below, RRL algorithms use specialized function approximators to handle this problem.
+While Q-learning is guaranteed to converge to the optimal policy as long as all state-action pairs are updated during learning \citep{watkins1992q}, it becomes prohibitively expensive for large state spaces.
+This is especially problematic in relational settings, where the size of the state space grows combinatorially with the number of relations and objects \citep{van2009logic}.
+As explained in the next section, RRL algorithms use specialized function approximators to handle this problem.